doitian/knowledge-base/§ Blog/Posts/Posts - 2020/2004 - Rust Pin/♯ Rust Pin.md

 `Unpin` is implemented for types by default.
 It acts as a safety which disables the core feature of Pin.
 Pin is only effective when the safety is turned off, a.k.a, when the type is explicitly marked as `!Unpin` via [PhantomPinned](https://doc.rust-lang.org/std/marker/struct.PhantomPinned.html).

-Pin is a singal that a self reference type may appear here.
-It is also a contract.
-The type provider must mark the type as `!Unpin` if it is unsafe to move.
-The type user must promise not to move the `!Unpin` data in the unsafe block.

 ## Further Readings

 The [pin module](https://doc.rust-lang.org/std/pin/index.html) document has explained why and the typical scenario.